-The Learning Lab calendar is booked for the remainder of the spring/summer session.
-Registration for the 2017-2018 school year will open in August, with learning labs resuming in October.
+Registration for the 2017-2018 school year will open in August, with learning labs resuming in late September.
 Please check back then.

 Argonne National Laboratory offers classrooms the opportunity to explore cutting edge science and engineering while visiting a national laboratory.
 Experienced instructors guide students through hands on experiments that are designed to educate participants on the major challenges Argonne scientists and engineers are currently researching and the innovative science they use to solve these challenges.

 Scientists control an electron beam moving at 99.999999% the speed of light inside a building larger than a baseball stadium.
 This produces some of the brightest x-rays on the planet.
 Surprisingly, this giant machine is actually used to study things that are very small.
 Students will learn how this incredible device works and practice the same skills that scientists use to make and utilize these extreme x-rays.